The Voice Kids (German TV series): Season 8 (2020)

-The eighth season of The Voice Kids in Germany premiered on February 23, 2020 on Sat.1.
+The eighth season of The Voice Kids in Germany premiered on 23 February 2020 on Sat.1.
 Lena Meyer-Landrut was joined by Max Giesinger, who last coached in the sixth season, Sasha Schmitz, who last coached two seasons prior, and with the new duo coach Lukas Nimscheck & Flo Sump (Deine Freunde).
 Thore Schölermann returned for his eighth season and Melissa Khalaj returned for her second season as hosts.
 However, the backstage moderators were new: Last year's winners, the sibling duo Mimi & Josefin, returned to the music show in this function.
 The winner was Lisa-Marie Ramm from Team Sasha.
 The live shows were filmed at an empty auditorium following Germany's COVID-19 pandemic.

 Season 9 (2021)

-The ninth season of The Voice Kids in Germany premiered on February 27, 2021 on Sat.1.
-On November 15, 2020, it was announced that Stefanie Kloss would return for her second season of the series, after one season hiatus.
-Kloss was joined by former The Voice of Germany duo coach Michi & Smudo, and by debutants Álvaro Soler and Wincent Weiss.
+The ninth season of The Voice Kids in Germany premiered on 27 February 2021 on Sat.1.
+On November 15, 2020, it was announced that Stefanie Kloß would return for her second season of the series, after one-season hiatus.
+Kloß was joined by former The Voice of Germany duo coach Michi & Smudo, and by debutants Álvaro Soler and Wincent Weiss.
 Hosting, Thore Schölermann returned for his ninth season and Melissa Khalaj returned for her third season.
 The backstage host for the ninth season was Keanu Rapp, who was as a participant in the third season.
+The winner was Egon Werler from Team Stefanie.

 Season 10 (2022)

-The tenth season of The Voice Kids in Germany premiered on March 4, 2022 on Sat.1.
-On October 31, 2021, it was announced that duo coach Michi & Smudo, Álvaro Soler and Wincent Weiss would all return for their second respective seasons, alongside Lena Meyer-Landrut who returned after a one season hiatus.
+The tenth season of The Voice Kids in Germany premiered on 4 March 2022 on Sat.1.
+On 31 October 2021, it was announced that duo coach Michi & Smudo, Álvaro Soler and Wincent Weiss would all return for their second respective seasons, alongside Lena Meyer-Landrut who returned after a one-season hiatus.
 Hosting, Thore Schölermann returned for his tenth season and Melissa Khalaj returned for her fourth season.
 Keanu Rapp returned as backstage host for the tenth season, alongside season nine winner Egon Werler.

 This season featured "All-Star" performances during the audition phase, including Mike Singer (S1), Chiara Castelli (S2), LOI (S5), and Benicio Bryant (S6).
 Past coaches Henning and Max appeared as well during the performances of Chiara and Benicio respectively.

 This season was also known for multiple concerns resulting in additional quarantines.
 During the battles phase, coach Lena was only able to prepare via videochat, while coaches Smudo and Alvaro had to appear during the battles themselves via video.
 Alongside this, a multitude of contestants were unable to participate in the battles due to quarantine, including 2 members of De Breaks, Georgia, Lisa of Lisa & Lucy, Liv, Maiara, and Nina.
 Georgia, Liv, Maiara and Nina participated in a "Community Ticket" where one would get voted by the public to the finals (won by Georgia), while De Breaks and Lucy had to partake in battles without their remaining group members (where both acts lost their battles).
 De Breaks and Lisa & Lucy would later perform as full groups during the finals as guests.

+The winner was Georgia Balke from Team Michi & Smudo.